Felix Baumgartner broke a world record by free-falling 23 miles and breaking the sound barrier in the process.

 Getting a Quote

-The bright side of using us is that we are an independent life insurance agency, so we have the ability to work with all the top carriers that will underwrite skydivers.
+Using an independent life insurance agency, allows you to have the ability to work with all the top carriers that will underwrite skydivers.

 Working with an independent agent has several benefits.
 The biggest is that it saves you time and frustration during the life insurance policy hunt.